• Skip to primary navigation

 Instructions

-- Remove bay leaf and thyme stems.
-Partially blend either with immersion blender or by taking half the soup to blender, pureeing and then mixing back into soup pot.
-Mix the miso paste with remaining ½ cup water and then stir by hand until thoroughly mixed into the soup.
+• Remove bay leaf and thyme stems.
+Partially blend either with immersion blender, or by taking half the soup to blender, pureeing and then mixing back into soup pot.
+Mix the miso paste with remaining ½ cup water.
+Make sure all of miso has fully dissolved into water.
+Then stir that mixture by hand until thoroughly mixed into the soup.

 Notes